 About

-Boxwood has established a worldwide presence celebrating and sharing musical traditions.
-Boxwood Festivals is a non-profit organization that aims to provide opportunities for the dissemination, sharing, presentation and celebration of traditional music.
+The Boxwood Festival Society is a non-profit organization based in Nova Scotia, Canada that aims to provide opportunities for the dissemination, sharing, presentation and celebration of traditional music.
 Since 1995 Boxwood has fulfilled this mission with programs rich with hands-on, in-depth experiences.
 We present festivals, educational outreach, concerts, and a variety of media including sound, video and the web.

 Boxwood’s philosophy centers on helping individuals achieve their artistic potential and building stronger communities in the process.
 An emphasis on the historical roots of traditional music and its connections to dance and language give our programs a depth and richness that bridge numerous genres and styles.
 Boxwood’s programming seeks to present a multi-cultural mix, highlighting points of contact to enrich and challenge a multi-generational community.